LPG in Africa – may the games commence

 Anyone drawing lines along the energy corridors of the planet will quickly see that they mostly shun Africa as a destination.
 Some thick beams originate from countries such as Nigeria or Angola to name but two of the biggest exporters but very little ever gets there.
 So, whatever volumes make it to the African continent are paltry compared to the other regions of the world.

-The African continent is the last really uncharted territory for hydrocarbon exporters and especially so for the LPG folks.
-LPG sellers have gotten used to huge receiving terminals, huge tank farms and the Very Large Gas Carrier or VLGC.
+The African continent is the last truly uncharted territory for hydrocarbon exporters, especially so for the LPG folks.
+LPG sellers have gotten used to huge receiving terminals, huge tank farms, and the Very Large Gas Carrier, or VLGC.
 Those beasts require colossal infrastructure and real voracious markets able to absorb the huge volumes they deliver.

 African LPG terminals need a lot of special treatment and very small vessels which makes transporting and landing LPG there a costly affair.
 No surprise that the appetites of most LPG exporters and/or traders have been lukewarm at best.

-The US considers Africa important enough that President Obama had opened the White House for the first ever US-African summit courting those nations.
+The US considers Africa important enough that President Obama opened the White House for the first-ever US-African summit courting those nations.

 But Africa is not a bounty easily enjoyed.
 Because small terminals are only part of the story.